sanderland/katrain/README.md

 * Temperature/Evaluation/Score: Not that these fields can be hidden by clicking on the text.
     * Temperature is the point difference between passing and the best move.
     * Evaluation is where on this scale the last move was, from 0% (equivalent to a pass) to 100% (best move).
-    This can be < 0% in case of suicidal moves, or >100% when Kata did not consider the move before, or further analysis shows it to be better than the best one considered.
+    This can be < 0% in case of suicidal moves, or >100% when KataGo did not consider the move before, or further analysis shows it to be better than the best one considered.
     * Score: How far one player is ahead.

 * Keyboard controls